 In the past, Google has temporarily eased this pain with Black Friday and Cyber Monday structured snippets for those holidays, but there was no easy way to highlight your promotions the rest of the year.

-Now, however, you can run promotions easily whenever you want using AdWords promotion extensions.
+Now, however, you can run promotions easily whenever you want using Google Ads (formerly known as Google AdWords) promotion extensions.

-The new promotion extension feature stands out on the SERP and looks entirely different from most other AdWords extensions.
+The new promotion extension feature stands out on the SERP and looks entirely different from most other Google Ads extensions.
 But creating the new promotion extension is similar to creating other popular ad extensions and shares many of the same benefits.